-- But what if a patient sees the doctor in order to become even healthier?
+- But what if a patient sees the doctor to become even healthier?

-- Does this even fit into the “I’ll call you if there’s a problem” paradigm?
+- Does this fit into the “I’ll call you if there’s a problem” paradigm?

 What adds to the peculiarity of this dynamic is that “abnormal” is open to interpretation.

-Often the normal range that is listed on the lab results is based on the average modern citizen.
+Often the normal range listed on the lab results is based on the average modern citizen.

-If you happen to live in America right now, what is considered normal health – and I don’t enjoy saying this – is pretty bleak.
+For example, if you happen to live in the US or UK right now, what is considered normal health – and I don’t enjoy saying this – is pretty bleak.

 In that context, to be within “normal” ranges is not necessarily so great.